Sub-500ms Voice AI: How Real-Time Agents Are Reshaping Automation | UData Blog

 - No fallback strategy when latency spikes (network jitter, model cold starts)

-Getting this right requires engineers who have built and operated streaming AI systems before — not engineers learning on the job.
+Getting this right requires engineers who have built and operated streaming AI systems before — not engineers learning on the job at your expense.

 How UData Helps